flipcoder/qor/QorBook.md

 })
 ```

-Believe it or not, python users can have this bug as well, despite garbage collection
+Believe it or not, python users can have this bug as well, despite what you may assume
-usually dealing with this type of problem.
+about python garbage collection.

 So, for python users we recommend using weakref.